 What Is Content Control and What Does It Do in WordPress?

 Content Control is a powerful WordPress plugin that allows you to manage access to specific parts of your website.
 Whether it’s pages, posts, widgets, or individual blocks, this tool lets you decide what content your visitors or logged-in users can see.
-It offers simple but granular control over visibility by user roles, login status, or other parameters—putting you in charge of who can access what and when.
-With Content Control, you can:

 - Restrict access to pages, posts, or widgets based on user roles, such as subscribers, editors, or administrators.